swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

 You fixed some of the previous issues:

-- [x] Data no longer needs manual download and is placed in the right directory.
+- [x] Dataset can be shared among the developers and is placed in the right directory in order to run the experiment

 When used by another member of the team, they can easily get a copy of the experiment data from DVC with the following command: